 \subsection{\ourlayer: Token-Level Cross-Attention}

-In the previous subsection, we mentioned that conventional GNN layers~\citep{kipf2017semisupervisedclassificationgraphconvolutional,veličković2018graphattentionnetworks,shi2021maskedlabelpredictionunified} assume each node is represented by a single feature vector.
-However, in our setting, each user corresponds to a sequence of events with inherent temporal structure.
-Compressing an entire sequence into one vector $Z_i:= \operatorname{Compress}(X_i) \in \mathbb{R}^{d}$, whether by pooling or taking the final event’s embedding, inevitably discards the temporal information.
-We propose keeping the full sequence embedding for message passing, i.e., $Z_i = X_i \in \mathbb{R}^{M_i \times d}$, as different events in a neighbor’s history have different effects on the target user (e.g., the most recent action is often most influential).
-To preserve this granularity, we retain event-level embeddings: each user $i$ is represented by a matrix $X_i \in \mathbb{R}^{M_i \times d}$, where $M_i$ is the sequence length.
-Building on this representation, we introduce a token-wise cross-attention mechanism (\Cref{alg:tokenxattn}) that enables token-level message passing. \begingroup \paragraph{General neighbor aggregation.} After computing the per-neighbor messages $H_{i \leftarrow j}$, the final step is to aggregate them into an updated representation for user $i$.
-We denote this step by a flexible aggregation function $f_{\text{agg}}$, which combines neighbor messages using edge weights $w_{ij}$ and an operator $\operatorname{AGG} \in \{\mathrm{sum}, \mathrm{mean}\}$:
+\looseness=-1 In the previous subsection, we noted that conventional GNN layers assume each node is represented by a single feature vector.
+However, in our setting, each entity is associated with a sequence of events with an inherent temporal structure.
+Compressing an entire sequence into a single vector, $z_i := \operatorname{Compress}(Z_i) \in \mathbb{R}^{d_c}$, whether through pooling or other means, inevitably discards temporal granularity.
+We propose instead to maintain the full sequential representation for message passing, i.e., $Z_i \in \mathbb{R}^{M_i \times d}$, as different events in a neighbor's history may have varying impacts on the target entity (e.g., recent events are often more influential).
+Building on this representation, we introduce a token-wise cross-attention mechanism that enables token-level message passing.
+A complete pseudo-algorithm is provided in Appendix \ref{app:algo}.